25 Mar 5 Compelling Advantages of Prenuptial Agreements

 Another compelling advantage of prenuptial agreements is that engaged couples can enter their marriage without any surprises or false expectations.

 In the unfortunate event of a divorce, a prenuptial agreement can help the couple separate on amicable terms.
 Often a long, drawn-out divorce can breed resentment, contempt, and hatred for the partner that often goes unresolved.
 With a prenuptial agreement, most of the details were predetermined and agreed to by both parties so the divorce procedure should be comparatively smooth.

 Because expectations are set from the outset, both parties are protected and empowered.
 While a prenuptial agreement is not for every couple, when executed properly both parties enter marriage on even footing with enhanced trust and dedication to their partnership.

-Since both partners know what would happen in the event of the worst case scenario, divorce, they now can enter marriage as a team.
-Knowing how you will end up after a life-changing event like divorce can give couples some much-needed security in their relationship and dedicate themselves fully to it without unforeseen repercussions.
+Since both partners know what would happen in the event of the worst-case scenario, divorce, they now can enter marriage as a team.
+Knowing how you will end up after a life-changing event like a divorce can give couples some much-needed security in their relationship and dedicate themselves fully to it without unforeseen repercussions.